 15.5.4.4 String.prototype.charAt (pos)

-Returns a String containing the character at position pos in the String resulting from converting this object to a String.
-If there is no character at that position, the result is the empty String.
+NOTE Returns a single element String containing the code unit at element position pos in the String value resulting from converting this object to a String.
+If there is no element at that position, the result is the empty String.
 The result is a String value, not a String object.